 - Selected Presentations/Publications:

-Reed, K., Dellapaolera, K. S., Thimsen, S., & Bornstein, B. H. (in press).
+Reed, K., Dellapaolera, K. S., Thimsen, S., & Bornstein, B. H. (2018).
 An empirical analysis of law-psychology journals: Who’s publishing and on what?
 In M. K. Miller & B. H. Bornstein (Eds.), Advances in Psychology and Law (vol. 3).
 New York, NY: Springer Science Business Media.

 Dellapaolera, K. S., Bornstein, B. H., & Barnes, B. A. (March, 2018).
 Trust in the Jury System as a Predictor of Juror/Jury Decisions.
 Paper presented at the annual American Psychology-Law Society Conference, Memphis, TN.